ISS-Security/hw-credit_card_crypto/README.md

 ## Requirements

-This project is in two parts.
-One part is about the Luhn algorithm for credit card number validation.
-The other part uses the basic crypto algorithms we saw in class.
+This project is in several parts (A-D).
+Make sure you ONLY do the part that is relevant to this week.

 ### A. Luhn Algorithm
 You will write the algorithm used by financial institutions to check whether a credit card number is valid or not, by checking its last digit (checksum).
 This is done by using the [Luhn Algorithm](http://en.wikipedia.org/wiki/Luhn_algorithm).
 You can see this algorithm in action at any [online Luhn algorithm calculator](http://planetcalc.com/2464/).